 Nanoscience and nanotechnology find extensive applications for metallic nanoparticles in many different sectors.
 In some cases, these nanoparticles could substitute often-used medications [1].
 With distinct optical and electrical characteristics from conventional materials, emerging materials known as gold nanoparticles have great future use in the medical sector [2].
 Gold nanoparticles are one of the rarest minerals on Earth.
 Moreover, it is considered to be one of the safest and is characterized as chemically inert [3].
 One of the most often utilized nanomaterials is gold and studied nanoparticles, where gold metal is one of the most stable minerals, making it the most used in scientific research and study [4].
-The production and synthesis of gold nanoparticles are subject to a base and are from the top down in this process.
+The production and synthesis of gold nanoparticles are subject to a bottomup approach.
 Gold salts are reduced by the presence of stabilizing agents, which play a role in preventing the agglomeration of gold particles with each other [5].
-The adjustable size of gold nanoparticles makes it simpler for them to pass through cellular membranes; it affects protein synthesis, metabolism, and cellular permeability, which results in bacterial cell death [6].
-Silver (Ag) nanoparticle molecules from silver metal are very thin particles and have at least one dimension less than 100 nanometers [7].
-The researchers gave the nano-silver particles special importance in view of what they had in their possession, such as a delivery, high thermal, electrical, chemical, catalytic, and counter-activity performance for microbes [8].
+The adjustable size of gold nanoparticles makes it simpler for them to pass through cellular membranes; it affects and synthesis, metabolism, permeability, which results in bacterial cell death [6].
+Silver (Ag) nanoparticle molecules are extremely small, with at least one dimension below 100 nanometers [7].
+The researchers focused on nano-silver particles due to their thermal, electrical, and antimicrobial properties, such as a delivery, high thermal, electrical, chemical, catalytic, and counter-activity performance for microbes [8].

 Staphylococcus aureus is a significant bacterium known for causing various inflammatory infections.
-This bacterium's presence in sewage, combined with its ability to produce various metabolites such as toxins and enzymes and form protective biofilms, contributes to its high level of antibiotic resistance and its ability to frequently humans infect Comparably, [9].
-Pseudomonas aeruginosa is a well-documented antibiotic-resistant bacterium linked to several infections, including urinary tract ones.
+This bacterium's presence in sewage, combined with its ability to produce various metabolites such as toxins and enzymes and form protective biofilms, contributes to its high level of antibiotic resistance and its ability to frequently infect humans [9].
+Comparably, Pseudomonas aeruginosa is a well-documented antibiotic-resistant bacterium linked to several infections, including urinary tract ones.
 Its ability to build biofilm and the existence of antibiotic resistance genes-such as those present on plasmids (e.g., plasmid-B)-attribute to this resistance [10].
-By offering a protective layer that helps these bacteria survive under hostile environments, biofilms are absolutely essential in improving their pathogenicity and antibiotic resistance.
+By offering a protective layer that helps these bacteria survive under hostile environments, Biofilms are crucial for enhancing their pathogenicity and antibiotic resistance.
 Furthermore, quorum sensing systems are essential for bacterial communication and survival in demanding conditions, hence supporting chronic and difficult-to- cure illnesses [11, 12].
 The complicated and major illness known as cancer is typified by the unchecked growth of malignant tumors from cells.
 These tumors arise from genetic abnormalities that disturb normal cellular growth and control, hence producing aberrant tissue masses capable of invading and damaging nearby tissues and organs [13].
 Any portion of the body can have cancer; symptoms, course, diagnosis, and therapy differ greatly depending on the organ affected [14].